 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and verify that they are not obstructed by furniture or drapery.

 - Call Epperson Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a costly repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 Actually, many homeowners are forced to choose between installing a new system vs repairing the old one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.